stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

 The :py:meth:`DataFolder.group` method splits the files in the :py:class:`DataFolder` into several groups each of which share a common value of the arguement supplied to the :py:meth:`DataFolder.group` method.
-A group is itself another isntanceinstance of the :py:class:`DataFolder` class.
+A group is itself another instance of the :py:class:`DataFolder` class.
 Each :py:class:`DataFolder` object maintains a dictionary called :py:attr:`DataFolder.groups` whose keys are the distinct values of the argument of the :py:meth:`DataFolder.group` methods and whose values are :py:class:`DataFolder` objects.
-So, if our :py:class:`DataFolder` *f* contained files measured at 4.2, 77 and 300K and at fields of 1T and -1T then the first variant would create 3 groups: 4.2, 77 and 300 each one of which would be a :py:class:`DataFolder` object containg the files measured at those temperatures.
-The second varaint would produce 2 groups -- ''postive'' containing the files measured with magnetic field of 1T and ''negative'' containing the files measured at -1T.
+So, if our :py:class:`DataFolder` *f* contained files measured at 4.2, 77 and 300K and at fields of 1T and -1T then the first variant would create 3 groups: 4.2, 77 and 300 each one of which would be a :py:class:`DataFolder` object congaing the files measured at those temperatures.
+The second variant would produce 2 groups -- ''positive'' containing the files measured with magnetic field of 1T and ''negative'' containing the files measured at -1T.
 The third variant then goes one stage further and would produce 3 groups, each of which in turn had 2 groups.
 The groups are accessed via the :py:attr:`DataFolder.group` attribute::